mrzhangboss/fsqlfly/template_global_variable.md

-include| the field'll be add in final version(sep by ',' and support regex)|str schema|add into final version|list format (name: type) format|replace final version format|yml format update-mode|if add then will replace default update-mode field|str query|if add then will replace default query field|str history-table|if add then will replace default history-table field|str primary-key|if add then will replace default primary-key field|str
+include| the field'll be add in final version(sep by ',' and support regex)|str schema|add into final version|list format (name: type) format|replace final version format|yml format update_mode|if add then will replace default update-mode field|str query|if add then will replace default query field|str history-table|if add then will replace default history-table field|str primary-key|if add then will replace default primary-key field|str